 Should you use the Texas College Savings Plan?

-Investments in 529 plans are similar to the 401(k) plan at work but focus on college savings and the use of after-tax dollars.
-While a 401(k) plan, you can put in pre-tax dollars.
-But the earnings from the 529 plans grow tax-free if used for qualified college expenses such as tuition, fees, room, and board.
+Investments in 529 plans are similar to the 401(k) plan at work.
+But instead of saving for retirement, you are saving for college and the use of after-tax dollars.
+You don't get an immediate tax deduction for saving in a 529 plan.
+With a 401(k) plan, you can put in pre-tax dollars and pay taxes on all of the money when you withdraw it in retirement.
+However, the earnings from the 529 plans grow tax-free if used for qualified college expenses such as tuition, fees, room, and board.

 Since there is no state income tax in Texas, there is no tax deduction for saving in a 529 plan in this state.
-In addition, I made a comparison with the Utah My 529 plan, which is arguably the best 529 plan in the country.
+In addition, I made a comparison with the best college savings plan, the Utah My 529 plan, which is arguably the best 529 plan in the country.
 It has a Gold rating, according to Morningstar.
 This is the plan that I typically recommend, along with many other advisors.
-But analyzing both the Utah plan and Texas show some critical cost differences.
+However, analyzing both the Utah plan and the Texas plan shows some critical cost differences.

 The Texas and Utah plans offer low-cost passive index funds recommended for college savings plans.
-Both offer Vanguard and Dimensional Funds which are low-cost and provide excellent investment choices.
-But the fees or expense ratios for the Texas age-based investments run around .40, while the Utah plan is much lower at .15.
+Both offer Vanguard and Dimensional Funds investment options, which are low-cost and provide excellent investment choices.
+However, the fees or expense ratios for the Texas age-based investments run around .40, while the Utah plan is much lower at .15.

 *This content is developed from sources believed to be providing accurate information.
 The information provided is not written or intended as tax or legal advice and may not be relied on to avoid federal tax penalties.
 Individuals are encouraged to seek advice from their tax or legal counsel.
 In addition, individuals involved in the estate planning process should work with an estate planning team, including personal legal or tax counsel.
 Neither the information presented nor any opinion expressed constitutes a representation of a specific investment or the purchase or sale of any securities.
 Asset allocation and diversification do not ensure a profit or protect against loss in declining markets.